A vision for an autonomous agriculture operating system

 As part of a small strategic team, I was responsible for leading the strategy process of defining this holistic vision of our operating system.
 By conducting user research, and designing user experience & user interfaces, while also testing, and documenting the vision & strategy working closely with Product Managers and Technical Stakeholders.

-of how our hubs will evolve
+Running co-workshops to outline the future journey of how our hubs will evolve within the next 3-4 years.

 As part of the initial research phase, we ran a remote workshop together with stakeholders from product, software & operations to define a high-level E2E hub journey and define opportunity areas to steer the vision work.
 We started with a status-quo map highlighting current pain points and ideating around key moments and opportunities how to solve them.